-Based on our historical experience of pre-vesting option cancellations, for each of the fiscal years 2012, 2011 and 2010, we have assumed an annualized forfeiture rate of 8% for RSUs for fiscal year 2012 and 2011 and 0% for fiscal year 2010 because the related share-based compensation expense was not material for fiscal year 2010.
+Based on our historical experience of pre-vesting option cancellations, for each of the fiscal years 2012, 2011 and 2010, we have assumed an annualized forfeiture rate of 8% for our options.
+We have assumed an annualized forfeiture rate of 8% for RSUs for fiscal year 2012 and 2011 and 0% for fiscal year 2010 because the related share-based compensation expense was not material for fiscal year 2010.
 We have assumed an annualized forfeiture rate of 0% for ESPP purchase rights for fiscal years 2012, 2011 and 2010 because the related share-based compensation expense was not material for either period.
 We will record additional expense if actual forfeitures are lower than we estimated, and will record a recovery of prior expense if actual forfeitures are higher than we estimated.